Mezzanine Codes in NYC(Last Updated On: July 11, 2019)

 A mezzanine is an elevated space that is considered part of the story below.
-By code a mezzanine is not a story in a mezzanine will contribute to a building’s floor area ratio for zoning purposes, as per New York City Zoning.
+By code a mezzanine is not a story.
+A mezzanine will contribute to a building’s floor area ratio for zoning purposes, as per New York City Zoning.

 Mezzanines in NYC

-People often want to add mezzanines to their buildings whether a new building or a building addition / building alteration.
+People often want to add mezzanines to their buildings, whether a new building or a building addition.
 There are many advantages in both situations.
-If you have an existing building with high ceilings you can add a mezzanine to make better use of the space.
+If you have an existing building with high ceilings, you can add a mezzanine to make better use of the space.
 Adding a mezzanine will require an Alteration Type 1 application with the DOB in NYC.
-If you are building a new building a mezzanine may help you if you are trying to avoid hitting a certain number of stories. sometimes a mezzanine just helps the design and function of a space.
+If you are building a new building, a mezzanine may help you if you are trying to avoid hitting a certain number of stories. sometimes a mezzanine just helps the design and function of a space.
 Any building type can have a mezzanine but spaces like theaters commonly have them.
 Mezzanines must be listed on the Certificate Of Occupancy for a building.

 I will review one project we are doing for an 8 unit building in Brooklyn that will have 2 mezzanines.
 This building is technically a building enlargement although it is required to comply with New Building Codes (this is referred to as a “Big Alt”).
 We are basically demolishing most of the existing building.
 The enlargement is to an extent that the building will be required to follow all code requirements for new buildings.

 Advantages Of A Mezzanine

 The biggest reason we are putting mezzanines in this building is that the client wants as much residential floor area without requiring an elevator in the building.
 In this case we are building 4 stories plus a mezzanine.
-A 5 story building requires an elevator by adding a mezzanine we do not have a 5 story building as per NYC Building Codes and the building is exempt from the elevator requirement.
+A 5 story building requires an elevator, but by adding a mezzanine we do not have a 5 story building as per NYC Building Codes.
+The building is therefore exempt from the elevator requirement.

-Thank You for reading our blog post on Mezzanine Codes and Design.
+Thank You for reading our blog post on Mezzanine Codes and Mezzanine Design.

 Please feel free to leave questions or comments below.
 We hope this was helpful if you would like to discuss a specific project please contact us directly.